chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ### Updating Your Own User

-- Supply all of your user properties, not just the ones you wish to update.
+When updating your own user, supply all of your user properties, not just the ones you wish to update.
 Properties that you do not include are reset to empty values.
-- Your user ID is immutable; it can only be set at creation time.
+Your user ID is immutable and it can only be set at creation time.

 ```bash
 curl -sSH "api-token: $TOKEN" -d @user.json -X PUT \